churchianity/Clue/doc/types.md

 | false        | boolean false                                                                                  |
 | true         | boolean true                                                                                   |

+# Type modifiers

+## Pointers

+If you prepend the '@' operator to any type name, this denotes a pointer type.
+The type is an address, the value at which is expected to be of the type following the '@'.
+This can be done to any type, including another pointer type - so '@@int' is a valid type (the address of a variable which holds a value which is the address of an int).

+Pointer types can have arithmetic done on them.
+This is called 'pointer math' or 'pointer arithmetic'. @TODO It works more or less the same as it does in C.

 ## Booleans

 The values nil and false are the only two values that make a conditional expression false.
 All other values are true.